duleorlovic/blog/_posts/2015-01-11-good-rails-exception-notification-better-than-tests.markdown

     end
     render nothing: true
   end
-end
 {% endhighlight %}

-You can also set some nice looking text with custom sections.
-Look at param `:sections`.
-You need to write partial (in which you can access to `@data`,`@request`... varibales).
+You can also set some nice looking text with custom sections (uncomment param `:sections`).
+You need to write partial in which you can access to `@data`,`@request`... varibales.

 {% highlight ruby %}
 # app/views/exception_notifier/_message.text.erb